 Short & Easy Hikes in Hawaii Volcanoes National Park, Hawaii

 Hawaii Volcanoes National Park can be visited easily by car.
 There two main roads you can drive to see the park: Crater Rim Drive and Chain of Craters Road.
 Stop at the visitor center at Kīlauea Visitor Center to pick up maps and trail information.
+It is one of the unique National Parks where families can learn about Volcanoes.
 After a short drive you will see the Steam Vents, where groundwater seeps down to the hot volcanic rocks and returns to the surface as steam.

 Next stop at the Kīlauea Iki Overlook before driving to Puʻu Puaʻi.
 Approximately 1/2 mile from Puʻu Puaʻi is the Devastation Trail parking area.
 You can park your car here and take a 30-minute walk through the cinder outfall of the 1959 eruption of Kīlauea Iki.
 This 1 roundtrip on a paved trail is wheelchair and stroller accessible.
 At Keanakāko’i Crater, where you will find evidence of a brief eruption that occurred in September 1982 covering several hundred feet of roadway.
 On a clear day, you can see Mauna Loa’s 13,677-foot summit and Mauna Kea’s 13,796-foot summit which have some of the world’s largest astronomical observatories.
 Veering south of Crater Rim Drive is Chain of Craters Road.
 This 3,700-foot drive eventually ends where lava flow has literally overtaken the road.
 You could be able to see active lava flow here at the end of the trail which is not the case now.